 • health or social care issues relating to education

-If you have not been able to reach agreement with your Local Authority about your child’s special educational needs, you may be able to appeal to the Special Educational Needs and Disability Tribunal Service.
-To find out what you can appeal about and how to make an appeal please see -https://www.gov.uk/special-educational-needs-disability-tribunal.
-If you do wish to lodge an appeal complete the form relating to the age of the child or young person
+If you have not been able to reach agreement with your local authority about your child’s special educational needs, you may be able to appeal to the Special Educational Needs and Disability Tribunal Service.
+To find out what you can appeal about and how to make an appeal please see the GOV.UK website.
+If you do wish to lodge an appeal complete the form relating to the age of the child or young person.

 We do not have a formal referral process so please do get in contact with us when you have the time to.

 All you need to do is call, text, email or write to us and we will discuss your queries and concerns with you.
-Our contact details are shown below.
+Our contact details can be found below.

 We use our answerphone during busy periods and outside office hours and we ask that you leave us a message.
 We generally return calls within three working days.